 - Limit total sodium content to 400 mg per meal and 150 mg per snack.

 What is Potassium and its role in the body?

-Potassium is a mineral found in many of the foods we eat and in the body.
-It plays a role in keeping a heartbeat regular and muscles working correctly.
+Potassium is a mineral found in many of the foods we eat and is also found naturally in the body.
+Potassium plays a role in keeping the heartbeat regular and the muscles working correctly.
 Potassium is also necessary for maintaining fluid and electrolyte balance in the bloodstream.
-The kidneys help to keep the right amount of potassium in your body and eliminate excess amounts into the urine.
+The kidneys help to keep the right amount of potassium in your body and they expel excess amounts into the urine.

-When kidneys fail they can no longer remove excess potassium, so the level builds up in the body.
+When the kidneys fail, they can no longer remove excess potassium, so potassium levels build up in the body.
 High potassium in the blood is called hyperkalemia which can cause:

 - Muscle weakness

 When the kidneys no longer regulate potassium, a patient must monitor the amount of potassium that enters the body.